SiriusXM: Satellites

-As of January 2025, there are six functional satellites in orbit: two XM, two Sirius, and two supporting both systems (one being a spare).
-XM-3 and XM-4 are the active satellites for the XM service and replaced the original XM-1 and XM-2 satellites (which were placed into disposal orbits).
+As of January 2025, there are six functional satellites in orbit: two XM (one being a spare), two Sirius, and two SXM.
+XM-3 is an in-orbit spare while XM-5 is in active operation.
+XM-3 and XM-4 (defunct) replaced the original XM-1 and XM-2 satellites (which were placed into disposal orbits).
 Sirius FM-5 and FM-6 function as the primaries for the Sirius side.
 FM-6 was launched on October 25, 2013, and was declared ready for service on December 2, 2013.
 The satellite initially served as an in-orbit spare while the company worked to deploy repeaters for the Sirius side, which were needed to transition to full geostationary orbit operation.
 In 2016, FM-6 was put into active service and officially replaced Sirius originals FM-1 through FM-3 which operated in elliptical orbit.
 FM-1 through FM-3 were later placed into disposal orbits.
-With this change, FM-5 and FM-6 exclusively serve the Sirius service, mirroring XM-3 and XM-4.
+With this change, FM-5 and FM-6 exclusively serve the Sirius service.
 Before FM-6 was launched, XM-5 was sent into orbit by Proton from Kazakhstan, on October 14, 2010.
 It is capable of broadcasting to either service.
-XM-5 serves as the in-orbit spare for the entire system and can function in place of either a Sirius or XM satellite.
 In late 2016, SiriusXM placed an order for two new satellites SXM-7 and SXM-8 which were intended to replace XM-3 and XM-4 and have the capability to deliver either Sirius or XM content to radio receivers.
 SXM-7 was launched December 13, 2020, via a SpaceX Falcon 9 (failed after being successfully placed into orbit), while SXM-8 was launched on June 6, 2021 (delayed due to failure of SXM-7).
+SXM-9 was successfully launched by a SpaceX Falcon 9 rocket on December 5, 2024 and put into service in 2025.

 Sirius satellites broadcast within the S-band frequencies from 2.3200 to 2.3325 GHz, while XM radio uses adjacent frequencies 2.3325–2.3450 GHz.